This is an archived page and for reference purposes only

 Economics examines some of the profound issues in our life and times, including: economic growth and sustainable development, emerging market economies, financial and monetary crises, environmental and natural resource problems, international trade and aid to poor countries.

-In the National Student Survey 2016, 86% of our Accounting students were satisfied with the overall quality of their course and 92% of Economics students were satisfied with theirs.
+In the National Student Survey 2018, over 85% of final-year Accounting students who completed the survey, were satisfied with the overall quality of their course.

-Accounting and Finance at Kent was ranked 16th for graduate prospects in The Complete University Guide 2017 and 18th in The Times Good University Guide 2017.
+For graduate prospects, Accounting and Finance at Kent scored 91% in The Guardian University Guide 2019 and over 90% in The Times Good University Guide 2019.

 The following modules are indicative of those offered on this programme.
 This listing is based on the current curriculum and may change year to year in response to new curriculum developments and innovation.